 1. Security for Your Calls

 At the most basic level, every SBC acts in a similar fashion.
 Just as a firewall or router, the controller will act as the gatekeeper for your network.
 Sitting at the “border of the network,” an SBC will monitor all phone calls or sessions.
-Along with monitoring each connection, an SBC determines and allows only authorized sessions to occur.
-Sessions also include other media streams of data like video conferencing.
+Along with monitoring each connection, a controller determines and allows only authorized sessions to occur.
+Sessions also include other media streams of data like video conferencing or webinars.
 With one of these interworking systems, only authorized information is connected and transferred through the network to help keep unwanted traffic out.

 Session controllers also utilize call limiting so that there is limited traffic through active connections.
 Toll fraud happens when scammers generate fraudulent international calls on a connection with an open port.
 These usually happen in high volumes to “premium-rate numbers,” and the owner of the connection pays the bill.
 This kind of fraud is on the rise, so having a system to limit available bandwidth will prevent fraudsters from using or even selling access control to your trunks.

 This narrowed port availability also prevents external access from unauthorized traffic, which reduces the chance of denial of service (DDOS) and spam over IP telephony (SPIT) attacks.
-DOS attacks have increased by 16% since 2018, so reducing the number of available ports for access is critical.
+DOS and other malicious attacks have increased by 16% since 2018, so reducing the number of available ports for access is critical.

 2. Prioritization and Quality of Service (QoS) Management